Design and Optimization of Heterogeneous Coded Distributed Computing with Nonuniform File Popularity: Heterogeneous Coded Distributed Computing

-Our proposed strategy is to code the residual IVs $\Rc_{k,\Sc_{+\!i}}^{\Sc}\!(\Dc)$ into the messages for $\Sc$ or the subsets of $\Sc$.
-In other words, those residual IVs needed by worker $k$ from all those supersets of $\Sc$ of size $|\Sc|+1$ will be encoded and sent in $\Sc$ or subsets of $\Sc$, which will be described in Step 2.
-Following this, the set of all residual IVs needed by worker $k$ that are from all $\Sc_{+\!i}$'s, for $i\in\Kc\backslash\Sc$, is given by
+{Our proposed strategy is to code the residual IVs $\Rc_{k,\Sc_{+\!i}}^{\Sc}\!(\Dc)$ that remain from $\Sc_{+i}$ into the messages for $\Sc$ or the subsets of $\Sc$.
+In other words, those residual IVs needed by worker $k$ from all those supersets of $\Sc$ of size $|\Sc|+1$ will be encoded and sent in $\Sc$ or subsets of $\Sc$.
+To prepare for this, we form the set of all residual IVs needed by worker $k$ that are collected from all the supersets of $\Sc$ of size $|\Sc|+1$, \ie $\Sc_{+\!i}$'s, for $i\in\Kc\backslash\Sc$:}

 and the total size of these residual IVs in bits is